 While the current rules represent the WSLCB's efforts to assure that marijuana testing factors in some of the known dangers of pesticides and solvents, the proposed rules add testing requirements for pesticides and heavy metals to protect public health and safety to the greatest extent possible.
-Existing language regarding remediation and retesting is reaffirmed and refined.
+Existing language regarding remediation and retesting is reaffirmed and refined in the proposed rule text.

 The proposed phase in plan for the addition of pesticides and heavy metals is provided as Attachment A to this significant analysis, and incorporated herein by reference.
-The proposed rules contemplate, are written to support and control for this phase-in plan.
+The proposed rules contemplate, and are written to support and control for this phase-in plan.